 4-H General Leaders and Club Registrars, here is everything you need to register your club for the new 4-H year.
 Use this checklist and the forms to prepare for your re-organization in the new 4-H Year.
 Share them with 4-H club families and new members or volunteers who want to be a part of 4-H Alberta.
 Registration opens October 1.

 If you are re-registering a club, the club & participant (youth & adult) information, will automatically move forward from the most recent previous registration.

 We are so excited that you are joining 4-H this year!
 You will “Learn to Do by Doing” with friends, supported by some of the caring adults in your community.

 Adult volunteers are vitally important to the success of 4-H Alberta.
 There is great benefit to having them registered for communication & opportunity purposes.

-Are you a returning member?
-Are you ready to re-join a family-friendly 4-H club that promotes healthy, active, social, community living through a wide variety of fun and interesting projects?
+Are you interested in the 4-H program?
+Are you ready to join a family-friendly 4-H club that promotes healthy, active, social, community living through a wide variety of fun and interesting projects?

 To check out some great project ideas,

 Latest News & Events

 4-H Alberta is pleased to announce that Lorraine Parkinson will be inducted into the 2021 4-H Alberta Hall of Fame.

 4-H is celebrating Show Your 4-H Colours this November 3, as part of 4-H Month, with youth members, volunteer leaders, alumni, and supporters showing their pride in being part of this 108-year-old community.